+Either Reimbursement 2 or:
-State Single Method Permitted for State Agencies 1 Options available to State Agencies and/or Political Subdivisions are either Reimbursement 2 or:

-Clair Ctate / tgenolee Regular Contributions Special Provisions
+State (1) Single Method Permitted for State Agencies 1 Regular Contributions Systems Special Provisions (4)

-Systems

-(1) (2) (3) (4)

 Missouri X

 Montana Rates (0.06%-1.5%) based on benefit ratio formula on total, not taxable wages.

 Nebraska X

 Nevada X

 New Hampshire X Χ

 New Jersey Rate based on aggregate experience

-New Mexico Χ X 2 Plus additional amt. to optional special fund, which reimburses state fund.
+New Mexico X X^2 Plus additional amt. to optional special fund, which reimburses state fund.

 New York X Χ

-North Carolina X^2
+North Carolina X 1% reserve from all government entities

-North Dakota Χ Flat rate based on benefit costs
+North Dakota X Flat rate based on benefit costs

 Ohio Χ

 Oklahoma 1% flat rate

-Oregon X X Rates (0.1%-5.0%) based on benefit

-ratio formula; paid into special fund.
+Oregon X X Rates (0.1%-5.0%) based on benefit ratio formula; paid into special fund.

-Pennsylvania Χ Can pay a nonrefundable 0.12% solvency fee to be eligible to request relief from benefit charges.
+Pennsylvania X Can pay a nonrefundable 0.12% solvency fee to be eligible to request relief from benefit charges.
 3

-Puerto Rico X request relief from benefit charges.
+Puerto Rico Χ

 Rhode Island X

 South Carolina X

-South Dakota X X
+South Dakota X Χ

-Tennessee ^ X 1.5% entry rate.
-Rates of entities

-Termessee X electing contributions range from 0.3% to 3.0% based on reserve ratio
+Tennessee X 1.5% entry rate.
+Rates of entities electing contributions range from 0.3% to 3.0% based on reserve ratio

 Texas Flat rate based on benefit costs but not less than 0.1%.

-Utah Χ
+Utah X

-Vermont X 1 Χ
+Vermont X^1 Χ

 Virginia X

 Virgin Islands X

-Washington Х X Local government tax option available to cities, towns, counties.
+Washington Χ X Local government tax option available to cities, towns, counties.

 West Virginia X

-Wisconsin Χ X Entities electing contributions pay 2.5% for first three years.
+Wisconsin X X Entities electing contributions pay 2.5% for first three years.

-Wyoming Χ
+Wyoming X

 - 1. State law requires only the reimbursement method be available for state government agencies, except Vermont: which allows state institutions of higher education the option of contributions or reimbursement. - 2.
 All political subdivisions may elect reimbursement.
 Colorado: or pay quarterly contributions.
 Illinois: each reimburser is liable for 100% of benefits paid if they are both the last employer for 30 days and BP employer, or if the reimburser is only the last employer for 30 days then they are liable for 50% of benefits paid.
 Iowa: non-profits only.
 Mississippi: reimbursable political subdivisions may elect to pay an additional 0.5% in return for having benefits noncharged on the same basis as contributory employers.
-New Mexico: each reimburser is liable for 25% of total benefit charges during the four quarters ending preceding June 30.
-North Carolina: may elect to reimburse 120% of charges in return for noncharging.
+New Mexico: each reimburser is liable for 25% of total benefit charges during the four quarters ending preceding June 30. - 3. lowa: governmental entities must pay the amount of any negative balance before becoming eligible for reimbursement;

-3. lowa : governmental entities must pay the amount of any negative balance before becoming eligible for reimbursement; Pennsylvania : minimum solvency fee of \$25 must be paid if the employer's total gross wages for the previous fiscal year (July 1 - June 30) multiplied by the solvency fee rate results in an amount that is less than \$25.
+Pennsylvania: minimum solvency fee of \$25 must be paid if the employer's total gross wages for the previous fiscal year (July 1 - June 30) multiplied by the solvency fee rate results in an amount that is less than \$25.

-Table 15-SAFEGUARDS REQUIRED OF REIMBURSABLE EMPLOYERS
+Table 15 - SAFEGUARDS REQUIRED OF REIMBURSABLE EMPLOYERS Provision

-Provision